LeoMx11/06-Integration_Project/README.md

 ## Step 0: Clone this repository to Pod

+You can do this any way you know how, but the most beginner-friendly way is as follows:

+In the home page of this repository, click the blue Code icon and then press Download Zip at the bottom of the menu.

+Then find the pathname for this file

 ## Step 1: Collect your data

 If you already have your .fastq files, skip this step.
 But if you are accessing your files from the NCBI SRA, follow this step.